-We are also working closely with community partners Alzheimer’s Australia WA, Murdoch University and the University of Western Australia, to bring about this shift and look forward to seeing a significant and positive change in the lives of the people we care for and their families.
-Our Music Connection Program will bring renewed meaning and connection in the lives of our residents through personalised music.
+We also worked closely with community partners Alzheimer’s Australia WA, Murdoch University and the University of Western Australia, to bring about this shift and look forward to seeing a significant and positive change in the lives of the people we care for and their families.
+Our Music Connection Program brings renewed meaning and connection in the lives of our residents through personalised music.

 Baptistcare’s Chief Customer Services Manager Graydn Spinks said the project will guide the way in how we deliver person-centred services.